Meet The Faculty

 Elisabeth Golden, MD

-Elisabeth Golden is a neurologist with additional subspecialization in neuromuscular and autonomic disorders.
+Dr. Elisabeth Golden is a neurologist with additional subspecialization in neuromuscular and autonomic disorders.
 She completed medical school, residency, and fellowship training at the University of Texas Southwestern Medical Center before joining the faculty there.
-She moved to East Texas in 2022 and is currently an assistant professor at the University of Texas at Tyler practicing hospital neurology.
-Her academic interests include multidisciplinary collaboration in the treatment of neuromuscular and autonomic disorders, teaching the broader medical community about autonomic disorders, and resident education.
+She moved to East Texas in 2022 and is currently an associate professor at the University of Texas at Tyler practicing hospital neurology.
+Dr. Golden’s academic interests include multidisciplinary collaboration in the treatment of neuromuscular and autonomic disorders, teaching the broader medical community about autonomic disorders, and resident education.

 Kelsey Klaas, MD

-Kelsey Klaas, MD is a pediatrician in the division of General Pediatric and Adolescent Medicine at Mayo Clinic Children’s Center in Rochester; Minnesota.
-She is a graduate of the University of Minnesota Medical School, and completed residency at Mayo Clinic, followed by a year as chief resident.
-She is a certified member of the American Board of Pediatrics, part of the Mayo Medical School Advisory Program, and Associate Pediatric Clerkship Director for the Mayo Clinic Alix School of Medicine.
+Kelsey Klaas, MD is a pediatrician in the division of General Pediatric and Adolescent Medicine at Mayo Clinic Children’s in Rochester; Minnesota.
+She is a graduate of the University of Minnesota Medical School, and completed her pediatric residency at Mayo Clinic, followed by a year as chief resident.
 Her practice includes care of children with complex health conditions.
-Dr. Klaas also focuses on medical student education.
+Dr. Klaas is the medical co-director of the Mayo Clinic Pediatric Pain Rehabilitation Center.
+She is the Pediatric Clerkship Director for the Mayo Clinic Alix School of Medicine.

 Laura A. Pace, MD, PhD, FACG